Street rat! Scoundrel! Prince! If these names appeal to you, your acting wish may very well soon be granted.

 The selection process won’t be drawn out either because shooting begins this summer in July with rehearsals beginning in April.

 This is not the first we’ve heard of Disney recruiting “outside of the box.”
-A similar casting call was recently put out for the remaking of “Mulan,” where notice was put out for actors speaking both English and Mandarin Chinese.
+A similar casting call was recently put out to remake “Mulan,” where the notice was put out for actors speaking English and Mandarin Chinese.